RobGrimm/CogSci2017-MultiWordUnits/README.md

 Collect age of first production (AoFP) values for words used by the children in the CHILDES corpora.

 *3-run_chunk_based_learner.py*
-Run the Chunk-Based Learner on the on the CHILDES corpora and save extracted multi-word units to hard drive.
+Run the Chunk-Based Learner on the CHILDES corpora and save extracted multi-word units to hard drive.

 *4-run_chunk_based_learner.py*
 Run the Prediction Based Segmenter on the on the CHILDES corpora and save extracted multi-word units to hard drive.
 This step requires around 20 GB of RAM.